 An email support system is superior in many ways.
 It’s not asynchronous and therefore is inherently more convenient.
 A person can send an email to a company and walk away, checking for a response when it’s convenient for them.
 A person is not committed to engaging in a real-time conversation which can get interrupted or lost due to connectivity issues or by simply clicking to a new Web page.
 Email also keeps a record.
 Emails can be stored and accessed later.
 On a phone call or Webchat interaction, no record exists.

-Traditional Email Support Systems Do Not Meet Expectations
+Why Aren’t Traditional Email Support Systems Meeting Expectations?

 Email is the most used digital customer service channel according to Forrester 1, but 62% of companies do not respond to customer support emails2.
 This presents a real risk to customer loyalty and satisfaction.